Skip to content

 Note

-Since Rapise 7.1 you may use double click to expand/collapse row details.
-Double click anywhere on the row you want to expand/collapse.
+Since Rapise 7.1, you may use a double-click to expand/collapse row details.
+Double-click anywhere on the row you want to expand/collapse.

 Tree View

 Test cases and test sets may be placed into folders in Spira.
-The dashboard loads folder hierarchy.
-To navigate it click on folder icons.
+The dashboard loads the folder hierarchy.
+To navigate it, click on the folder icons.

 Folder Tree